Mac0504/MMME/README.md

 ![image](pictures/pic3.png)

-# How to get
+%# How to get

-This database is publicly available for any academic use.
+%This database is publicly available for any academic use.
 To obtain it, please sign the release agreement and send a scanned copy to ustb_machuang@163.com.